Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Pure White Paint Color Comparisons

-Pure White vs. Sherwin Williams Extra White
+Pure White vs. Extra White

-For our first color comparison, lets look at Pure White and Extra White.
+For our first color comparison, let’s look at Pure White and Extra White.

 While Pure White is has a touch of gray in it, Extra White carries a soft bluish undertone.
 This hint of blue puts Extra White firmly in the cool category of paints.

-In a room with warm colors, I would also go with Pure White over Extra White.
 In a room with cool colors, I find that either Pure White or Extra White work.
 But, you want your room to have that crisp, clean look, you may want to choose Extra White.

 Pure White vs. Alabaster